shree12345667/ClonBrow/README.md

 🔴 CLONBROW // NODE_OS
-The Multimodal AI-Operated Workspace | v1.0
+The Multimodal AI-Operated Workspace | v1.0                                                                                                                        Made by a 6th Grader

 🚀 Executive Summary
 Clonbrow // NODE_OS is a high-performance, single-file AI operating system environment built for the web.
 By leveraging a "Red Hacker" terminal interface, it provides a comprehensive suite of AI-driven tools that synthesize research, generate 3D matrices, and deploy web applications instantly—all within one standalone HTML environment.